- Release Orchestration: XL Release

 BankZ had been successful with their early Continuous Delivery initiatives to improve their software delivery process.
 After seeing results using Jenkins for continuous integration and XebiaLabs Deploy for their automated deployment processes, they knew pipeline orchestration was the next step.
 They looked to Jenkins to provide this functionality, since it was a tool familiar to their developers and widely used.
 But Jenkins failed to provide a scalable solution for enterprise release orchestration and offered little value for non-technical business users.
 BankZ needed a pipeline orchestration tool that could provide reporting, metrics, and analytics; enforce enterprise-grade controls; and be easy to maintain at large scale.

 BankZ uses XL Release, the release orchestration component of the XebiaLabs DevOps Platform, to help with their next phase of Continuous Delivery.
 XebiaLabs software provided BankZ with easy to use tools for release orchestration, pipeline management and deployment automation.
-For the rst time ever, BankZ has visibility into release status, failures, and bottlenecks and 100% of the reporting they need to meet security, compliance and ROI requirements.
+For the first time ever, BankZ has visibility into release status, failures, and bottlenecks and 100% of the reporting they need to meet security, compliance and ROI requirements.
 They standardized the release process across pipelines regardless of application stacks.
 With XebiaLabs software, BankZ is now able to deliver software faster, with a repeatable and scalable process and within their tolerated level of risk.

 For the first time ever, BankZ has visibility into release status, failures, and bottlenecks and 100% of the reporting they need to meet security, compliance and ROI requirements.